Be there for…Your Employees

 Changing the culture at work

 As employers, we all strive for a work culture that maximizes productivity and supports employees to do their best work.
 We also want employees to be satisfied with their work and fulfilled so that they are committed to the quality and forward-momentum of our companies.
 Studies demonstrate that two goals – 1) a workforce that feels supported and 2) maximum productivity and profit – go hand in hand.
 According to a 2017 World Health Organization study, depression and anxiety are estimated to cost the global economy a trillion dollars per year in lost productivity.
-Employers all over the world are starting to attend to the mental health culture of their companies for their employees’ wellbeing, and their bottom line.

 As employers, we have choices: